posabsolute/stackJS/README.md

 ## js/stackJS/conf/conf.modules.js

-Every module can dictate plugin dependencies before the module is loaded.
+Every module can dictate plugin dependencies before the module is loaded.You can keep the execution order of your plugin using !order, which is documented in requiredJS.

+Example: stackJS.Plugins = ['order!serializeObject.js','order!jquery.fixture.js'];

 You can also tell a different path to your module js files (can be useful when your js files are located in each modules folder of your php framework)

 Example: